 28. Go on a ghost tour.
 Did you know that St Andrews has had many paranormal events and is rumored to be haunted?
 You can learn about the ghosts of St Andrews in this 1.5 hour ghost walking tour.
 Even if you don’t believe in ghosts, the tour is still incredibly interesting!

 29. Hill of Tarvit.
-One of Scotland’s finest Edwardian mansionhouses, Hill of Tarvit a 20 minute drive from St Andrews.
-It’s home to a vast collection of antiques, furniture, Chinese porcelain and paintings by Sir Henry Raeburn, Allan Ramsay and eminent Dutch artists.
-The house is surrounded by 279 acres of gardens, woods, open heath and parkland.
-Within the grounds is the 9-hole Kingarrock Hickory Golf Course.
+One of Scotland’s finest Edwardian mansion houses, the Hill of Tarvit is a 20 minute drive from St Andrews.
+It’s home to a vast collection of antiques, furniture, Chinese porcelain and paintings by Sir Henry Raeburn, Allan Ramsay and prominent Dutch artists.
+The house is surrounded by 279 acres of gardens, woods, open heath and parkland, and within the grounds is the 9-hole Kingarrock Hickory Golf Course.

 30. Spot the wildlife.
 Go birdwatching at the Eden Estuary or Cameron Reservoir near St Andrews.
 You can also go seal spotting at the local beaches!

 31. St Andrews Aquarium.
 Visit the St Andrews Aquarium and see seals, reef sharks, piranhas, seahorses, lionfish and even some land-based species including penguins, alligators, reptiles, spiders and meerkat.